Security Deposits for Room Rentals in Los Angeles: What to Expect

 -

-Or provide an itemized list of deductions
+Or provide an itemized statement of deductions

-Common reasons for deductions
+Common Reasons for Deductions

 -

-Damage to furniture or walls
+Damage to walls or furniture

 -